-- During the year, the Malagasy subsidiary, UBP Madagascar, and the Sri Lankan subsidiary, United Granite Products (Private) (d) Limited have been reclassified from held for sale (note 38) to continuing operations. - Following a review of the carrying value and the recoverable amount of Flacq Associated Stonemasters Limited (FAST) as at reporting date, the Directors noted that the recoverable amount is higher than its carrying value and are of the opinion that no impairment losses need to be recognised. - (f) In 2022, following a review of the carrying value and the recoverable amount of Premix Ltd (formerly known as Pre-Mixed Concrete Ltd) as at reporting date, the Directors noted that the recoverable amount was lower than its carrying value and recognised an impairment loss of Rs 198m.
+- On June 28, 2024, the Company completed the amalgamation of its wholly-owned subsidiary, UBP Coffrages Ltée, in accordance with Section 247 of the Companies Act 2001 (Refer to note 39). - Following a review of the carrying value and the recoverable amount of Flacg Associated Stonemasters Limited (FAST) and Premix Ltd as at reporting date, the Directors noted that the recoverable amount is higher than its carrying value and are of the opinion that no impairment losses need to be recognised.